 BehaviourWorks Australia is not a consultancy per se.
-Rather, we’re a university-based research unit that helps organisations understand behavioural problems and develop evidence-based solutions.
+Rather, we’re a university-based research unit, which helps organisations examine common and complex problems through a behavioural lens and develop evidence-based solutions.

 We believe that having a practice grounded in academia gives us – and our partners – a distinct advantage.
-It means that our researchers are independent and trained to seek out and interpret data and provide qualified advice on the social, psychological, economic and environmental dimensions of everyday problems.
+It means that our researchers are independent and trained to seek out and interpret data and provide qualified advice on the social, psychological, economic and environmental dimensions of social, environmental and organisational problems.

-Our partners tell us that we’re innovative, agile and a lot fun to work with; an organisation that doesn’t just focus on theory but on solving real-world problems.
+Our partners tell us that we’re innovative, agile and fun organisation to work with – one that doesn’t just focus on theory but on problem-solving.

 There are two ways of working with us.

-1. Consortium partners are generally organisations which have worked with us for some time and want to enter into a more formal arrangement to enable knowledge sharing and capability building.
+1: Consortium partners are generally those organisations which have worked with us for some time and want to enter into a more formal arrangement to enable knowledge sharing and capability building.

 2. Project partners are organisations that work with us on a project by project basis.
 In entering into these partnerships, we generally look for projects that have a social benefit and have the potential to result in a publication, conference presentation or report.

 To all our partners we offer: